ViceWatercolour/Avicus-1/CTF Guide.md

       enter:
         who: 'red'
         allow: true
-        message: '&7[&8&lCTF&r&7] &aYou have been given the &4RED &awool!
+        message: '&aYou have been given the &4RED &awool!
 Run to your victory monument on your team''s side!'
         triggers:
           give_loadout:
             loadout: